Hannes Daube

-Hannes Daube (/ˈhʌnɪs ˈdoʊbeɪ/ HUN-iss-_-DOH-bay; born January 5, 2000) is an American water polo player.
-He has played professionally in Europe and Australia and most recently signed for Apollon Smyrnis in Greece for the 2025-26 season.
+Hannes Peter Daube (/ˈhʌnɪs ˈdoʊbeɪ/ HUN-iss-_-DOH-bay; born January 5, 2000) is an American water polo player.
 He competed in the 2020 Summer Olympics.
 He also competed in the 2024 Summer Olympics where he won a bronze medal and was named to the all tournament team for his standout performance.
+He has played professional water polo in Australia and in Greece for the Apollon Smyrnis team.